-This shrimp chowder recipe is a family favorite around here!
-It is sooo yummy on a cold night, it warms your bones.
-This is my son’s favorite meal.
-I don’t make it as much anymore since he went to college.
+This hearty potato and carrot filled chowder recipe is a family favorite around here!
+It is so yummy on a cold night, it totally warms your bones.

-He is home for the holidays this year so I made it and thought I would share the recipe.
-You can add corn to it instead of shrimp if you’re not crazy about shellfish or add it along with the shrimp for added taste.
-I serve it with crusty french bread, shredded cheddar cheese and dill sprinkled on top~!
+You can add corn to it instead of shrimp if you’re not crazy about shellfish or add the corn along with the shrimp for added taste.

 Shrimp Chowder